Stem (audio): Studio adjustments

 Stems may be supplied to a musician in the recording studio so that the musician can adjust a headphone's monitor mix by varying the levels of other instruments and vocals relative to the musician's own input.
 Stems may also be delivered to the consumer so they can listen to a piece of music with a custom blend of the separate elements.
 (See List of musical works released in a stem format.)

 Stems made for sale in music production

 It is common in the 21st century for music producers to sell instrumental music licenses for rappers or singers to perform and record over.
 One of the most common license types is the "Premium Stem License", where a customer receives the tracked-out stem files of the instrumental.
 This allows the artists to have more control over the mixing of the final song.

 Stem separation

 If music is not available in stem format, software can be used to separate song elements such as vocals, instruments, and drums into stems.
 These stems can then be used for remixing songs, creating instrumental or a cappella versions, and creating mashups, even without permission from the rightsholder.

-Software with stem separation functionality includes some digital audio workstations (such as FL Studio), VST plugins, DJ software, and specialized standalone applications (such as iZotope RX and Spleeter).
+Software with stem separation functionality includes some digital audio workstations (such as FL Studio), VST plugins, DJ software, and specialized standalone applications (such as iZotope RX and Spleeter, Stemsplit).